gerard-af/tango-controls-wiener-mpod-server/README.md

 See the README.txt file in the WienerMpodLvHvCtrl directory for information about compilation.
 The included html documentation gives further details about the device server configuration and the exposed functions and attributes.

+The DS configuration is also illustrated in the [wiki](https://github.com/gerard-af/tango-controls-wiener-mpod-server/wiki).

 # WienerMpodHvModule
 This device class simplifies working with a single Iseg high-voltage modules by exposing the module's and the channels' SNMP variables as attributes.
 The channel attributes are generated dynamically for a given number of channels.